Nachtfeuer/covid19/README.md

   Visualizing covid19 data with matplotlib, panda and numpy.

 Options:
+  -w, --width INTEGER             Width in pixels for the image.  [default:
+                                  1024]
+  -h, --height INTEGER            Height in pixels for the image.  [default:
+                                  768]
-  -w, --width INTEGER         Width in pixels for the image.  [default: 1024] -h, --height INTEGER        Height in pixels for the image.  [default: 768] -c, --country <NAME>        Country as filter for the data (repeatable).
+  -c, --country <NAME>            Country as filter for the data (repeatable).
                                   [default: Germany]
-  -f, --format [png|svg|jpg]  File format for image (repeatable).  [default:
+  -f, --format [png|svg|jpg]      File format for image (repeatable).
-                              png]
+                                  [default: png]
-  --viewer / --no-viewer      Show/hide the viewer.  [default: True] --initial-cases INTEGER     Ignoring intial cases less than than given value
+  --viewer / --no-viewer          Show/hide the viewer.  [default: True] --initial-cases INTEGER         Ignoring intial cases less than than given
-                              for visualization (totals are not affected)
+                                  value for visualization (totals are not
-                              [default: 0]
+                                  affected)  [default: 0]
-  --cache / --no-cache        Enable/Diable the cache.  [default: False] --cache-file <PATH>         Path and filename of the cache file.  [default:
+  --cache / --no-cache            Enable/Diable the cache.  [default: False] --cache-file <PATH>             Path and filename of the cache file.
+                                  [default:
                                   D:\Programmierung\covid19\covid19.csv]
+  -a, --transparency FLOAT RANGE  Enables transparency for viewer  [default:
+                                  0.8]
   --help                          Show this message and exit.
 ```

 Hints: